You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Turn down the dial in the shower.
 Super-hot water can strip your strands of essential oils, which can leave your magenta hair feeling drier and looking duller, so rinse off in lukewarm temps instead.

-Use a heat protectant before heat-styling.
 Want to pair your magenta hair with a voluminous blowout?
 Make sure to use a heat protectant, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, first.
 Additionally, pay attention to the heat settings on your blow-dryer, flat iron, and curling iron—use the lowest temperature that you can while still only having to make one pass over each section of hair.